Sidney Pestka

 Sidney Pestka (May 29, 1936 – December 22, 2016) was an American biochemist and geneticist.
 A recipient of the National Medal of Technology, he is sometimes referred to as the "father of interferon" for his groundbreaking work developing the interferons as treatments for major diseases such as hepatitis, multiple sclerosis, and cancer.
 Pestka was part of the team working on research involving the genetic code, protein synthesis and ribosome function that led to the 1968 Nobel Prize in Physiology or Medicine received by Marshall Warren Nirenberg.
+Pestka died on December 22, 2016, at the age of 80.

 Early life and education

-Sidney Pestka was born on May 29, 1936 in the Polish town of Drobin, which is located in what is now known as Płock County ("powiat płocki").
+Sidney Pestka was born on May 29, 1936, in the Polish town of Drobin, which is located in what is now known as Płock County ("powiat płocki").
 His family emigrated to the United States a few years later.
 When he was a young boy, he began inventing devices.
 "It was stimulating to see chemicals change the color of fluids, to construct crystal radios, and to make caramel from sugar—however, my mother’s pots and pans were never the same afterward.
 It seemed that I constantly thought about new ideas to implement.
 As a teenager I developed an electronic security key and many other devices, but I did not know about patents at that time."
 Both his parents encouraged his curiosity; his mother taught him mathematics when he was very young and his father shared his own hobby of building bicycles with basic parts.

 In 1957, he graduated summa cum laude from Princeton University with a degree in chemistry.
 He went on to the University of Pennsylvania School of Medicine and completed his MD in 1961.
 Dr. Pestka completed his pediatric and medical internship at Baltimore City Hospital, after which he joined the National Heart Institute in 1962.
 Here he worked in the laboratory of Dr. Marshall W. Nirenberg, winner of the Nobel Prize in Physiology or Medicine in 1968 for "breaking the genetic code."